PhilPlantMan/shimadzu-rearray-generator/README.md

 The application exports a rearray file to the users chosen directory for use with PIXL's Rearray mode.

+## For Users
+### Usage

+Please follow the following [link for a detailed protocol](https://singer-instruments.fibery.io/Science/White_Papers_and_application_notes/Preparing-Shimadzu-MALDI-ToF-targets-with-PIXL-for-microbial-identification-Method-1---Using-the-Shi-2?sharing-key=af833114-8cd2-4562-a0ea-2791ca9cb624) on how to prepare Shimadzu MALDI-TOF targets using PIXL.

 ## For Developers

 ### Implementation